 Machine learning is a subset of artificial intelligence that aims to make machines think and make decisions on their own, thus reducing human error.
 It aims to make business processes faster and easier.
 There are 3 main types of machine learning:

 - Reinforcement learning

-There are many ML algorithms, the simplest being Linear regression, where the output can be expressed as a linear function of the input, with the coefficient and slope.
-The linear plot is derived after marking all the data points and finding the best-fit (the line that crosses the maximum number of data points).
+There are many ML algorithms with the simplest being linear regression.
+Here, the output can be expressed as a linear function of the input, with the coefficient and slope.
+The linear plot is derived after marking all the data points and finding the best fit (the line that crosses the maximum number of data points).

 What is the difference between data science and machine learning?

-However, if you like to explore various domains, work with business analysts and have a flair to always look at the bigger picture, data science will be more suitable for you.
+However, if you like to explore various domains, work with business analysts, and have a flair to always look at the bigger picture, data science will be more suitable for you.
 That said, once you get into data science, you will need some basic understanding of ML as well, though not too deep.